Niiok/niiok.github.io/opengl_1.md

     - **GL_DYNAMIC_DRAW**  	: modified multiple time by GL application, accessed often, used for drawing and imaging.
     - **GL_DYNAMIC_READ**  	: modified multiple time by GL reading, accessed often, used for returning data for queries of application.
     - **GL_DYNAMIC_COPY**  	: modified multiple time by GL reading, accessed often, used for drawing and imaging.

+_`size`_ is size of data store.

+_`data`_ is pointer indicating where data storage copy initial data from.
+ can be setted as NULL and data store won't be initalized.

 <!---------------------------------------------------------------------------------------------------------------->